How Hologic increased its production efficiency by 25% with modular material handling system

 Hologic is a leading healthcare and diagnostics company that offers a variety of mammography products.
 For Hologic to operate efficiently and keep up with the fast-paced medical industry, it needed first to be organized to maximize productivity.

-Hologic’s floor layout was flawed, and this became particularly evident when the company moved production lines from one building to another and space became a major issue.
+Hologic’s floor layout was flawed, and this became particularly evident when the company moved production lines from one building to another, and space became a significant issue.
 Given that time wasn’t exactly on the company’s side, Hologic needed something it could easily design and assemble.

 To address its productivity issue, the company undertook a large-scale lean manufacturing transformation, led by the plant’s continuous improvement leader, Jimmy Sutjito.
 He underscored the importance of finding hands-on manufacturing equipment that could be adapted quickly and easily—just like Hologic’s innovative products.

 David Clarke, Quality Engineer at Hologic, explained that workspaces were cramped due to the facility’s production equipment.
 As such, it became difficult to navigate in and around the area—there just was no consistent flow.
 In addition to being very cluttered, the production floor posed a safety hazard to workers as they continually risked tripping on wiring and cables.